Scrape It Off: Critical reception

 The song received generally positive reviews from music critics.
 Will Dukes of Rolling Stone described it as "all verdant keyboards and sensual bass, with a soothing Don Tolliver hook."
 Aron A. of HotNewHipHop gave the song a "Very Hottt" rating and wrote, "Push and Uzi spit pure quotables on the record as they celebrate their fleet of foreign cars and residences in private communities.
 Meanwhile, Don Toliver's smooth harmonies produce an infectious hook layered onto Pharrell's spacey production."
 Austin Williams of Vibe called the song an "obligatory party record", adding, "The song is fun, but we can't lie, we were a little nervous throughout much of Push's verse—up until the very last line, it seemed like he'd go the entire song without a single bar referencing drug dealing, making it a first for the album."
-AllMusic's TiVo Staff and Paul A. Thompson of Pitchfork both praised the Pharrell's production of the song.
+AllMusic and Paul A. Thompson of Pitchfork both praised the Pharrell's production of the song.

-Anthony Malone wrote a negative response to the song in his review of It's Almost Dry, calling it "another robotic performance from Don Toliver and an out-of-place Lil Uzi Vert verse that makes it hard to believe this is a Pusha T album" and regarding it as a "cheap attempt" at making a radio hit.
+Anthony Malone of HipHopDX wrote a negative response to the song in his review of It's Almost Dry, calling it "another robotic performance from Don Toliver and an out-of-place Lil Uzi Vert verse that makes it hard to believe this is a Pusha T album" and regarding it as a "cheap attempt" at making a radio hit.